Serving all people by providing personalized health and wellness through exemplary care, education and research.

 GGT is found in liver cells.
 This test helps your doctor look for possible damage to your liver or its ducts.
 It can also help tell the difference between liver and bone disease if your results from a different blood test called alkaline phosphatase are abnormal.

-Your doctor may also order other liver enzyme tests, including:
+Your healthcare provider may also order other liver enzyme tests.
+These include:

 Alanine aminotransferase, or ALT